Norwegian government proposes further restriction on Arctic oil drilling

-The Norwegian minority government proposed moving south the so-called ice edge line, setting new limits for oil exploration in its Arctic waters, the environment ministry said on Friday.
+Norway's minority government proposed on Friday moving south the so-called ice edge, setting new limits for oil exploration in its Arctic waters, though stopping short of affecting exploration licenses already granted to oil companies.

 - READ MORE ON: